xp-bot/dashboard/README.md

 3. [Create a Pull Request](https://github.com/xp-bot/dashboard/compare).
 Make sure to use a descriptive title and detailed description.
 > Please avoid submitting large pull requests with multiple changes as they will be categorically rejected.
 Always create one pull request per change.

-## How to Set Up a Repository
+## How to Set Up the Repository

-To set up a repository, follow these steps:
+To set up the repository, follow these steps:

 1. Install Node.js and NPM:
 Make sure you have Node.js 16+ and NPM 8+ installed on your machine.
 You can download and install them from the official Node.js website.